 Some insurance companies may charge more for a Medigap plan based on the age of the applicant, or the plan costs may increase each year as the policyholder ages.

 The most popular Medigap plans are usually the ones that cover the most benefits.

-Plan F is by far the most popular.
-About 56% of all Medigap plans were Plan F in 2014, according to America’s Health Insurance Plans.1 It’s also the only Medicare Supplement insurance plan that includes coverage for all 9 Medigap benefits.
+- Plan F is by far the most popular.
+55% of all Medigap beneficiaries were enrolled in Plan F in 2017.2 Plan F is the only Medicare Supplement insurance plan that includes coverage for all 9 Medigap benefits.

-The next most popular plan is Plan C. About 10% of all Medigap policies were Plan C in 2014.
+- The next most popular plan is Plan G. 13% of all Medigap beneficiaries were enrolled in Plan G in 2017.